louislewis2/innovation/README.md

 While The Command Is Passed In By Reference, It Is Not Advised To Edit The Object.
 The Command Reactor Has No Influence Over Pipeline Execution

+These Are Run In Parallel In A Background Thread

 ### Command Interceptors